callumrollo/callumrollo.github.io/content/pages/pay.md

 ### Rationale

 You can read a short article on the pros and cons of publishing salaries [here](https://time.com/5353848/salary-pay-transparency-work/).
-The practice is becoming more common, in some countries it is [mandatory](https://www.bbc.co.uk/news/magazine-40669239). ~~Until that is the case in the UK, I will publish mine here.~~This is the case in Sweden, you can get a copy of anyone's tax returns from the government and deduce their income from it.
+The practice is becoming more common, in some countries it is [mandatory](https://www.bbc.co.uk/news/magazine-40669239).
+This is the case in Sweden, you can get a copy of anyone's tax returns from the government and deduce their income from it.
 I'd rather make it as easy as possible.

 ### Interests